Thank you for joining Nutricia at ESPEN 2025 in Prague

 Medical Nutrition in Oncology: A case for change to address unmet needs

-Prof. Riccardo Caccialanza will present a case for addressing unmet nutritional needs in cancer care, emphasizing early screening and interventions, and the momentum for change in Italy - placing the “Lombardy pathway” in the spotlight.
+Prof. Riccardo Caccialanza presented a case for addressing unmet nutritional needs in cancer care, emphasizing early screening and interventions, and the momentum for change in Italy - placing the “Lombardy pathway” in the spotlight.

 Prof. Diana Cardenas